zhengyuang7/HLoRA/README.md

 - The training code will be made publicly available after the acceptance of this paper.
   `./espnet`

 - To experiment, follow the [ESPnet's steps](https://espnet.github.io/espnet/espnet2_tutorial.html).
-You can implement HLoRA method by simply replacing run.sh from the command line with our run.sh.
+You can implement HLoRA method by simply conducting run.sh from the command line.
 For example:
   `./run.sh --stage 10 --stop_stage 13`

 # Data